johnny-lai/beluga/README.md

 for existing commands/images, the settings will be merged with beluga's config/default.yml.

 ```
+app:
+  version: -- A value that you can use to force modify the digest
 images:
   <image-name>:
     tag: -- Docker Label. %s is the digest